fls-bioinformatics-core/genomics/illumina2cluster/README.markdown

     -v, --view            view contents of sample sheet --fix-spaces          replace spaces in SampleID and SampleProject fields with underscores
+    --fix-duplicates      append uniques indices to SampleIDs where original SampleID/SampleProject combination are duplicated
     --set-id=SAMPLE_ID    update/set the values in the 'SampleID' field;
                           SAMPLE_ID should be of the form '<lanes>:<name>', where <lanes> is a single integer (e.g. 1), a set of